ophub/amlogic-s9xxx-openwrt/README.md

 If you feel that the current box's memory is not enough when using memory-intensive applications like `docker`, you can create a `swap` virtual memory partition, and use a certain capacity of the `/mnt/*4` disk space as memory.
 The unit of the input parameter in the command below is `GB`, the default is `1`.

-From the browser, access the default IP of OpenWrt: 192.168.1.1 → `Log in to OpenWrt with the default account` → `System Menu` → `TTYD Terminal` → enter the command
+Browser access to OpenWrt's IP (e.g. 192.168.1.1) → `Log in to OpenWrt with the default account` → `System Menu` → `TTYD Terminal` → enter the command

 ```yaml
 openwrt-swap 1